PartyWumpus/C-to-befunge93/README.md

 ### Current Limitations
 None of these are full architectural failures (aside from perhaps linking) so should be resolvable.
-- No top level variable declarations (the IR does support values that go in fixed positions in memory, this is just a C parsing issue)
 - Only supports ints as types
 - Doesn't support goto
 - Doesn't support bitwise operations (these will be simply be tedious to implement, will require a loop over each bit)